Jack Murray (racing driver): The REDEX Reliability Trials

 There were three major REDEX Reliability car trials held in successive years: 1953, 1954 and 1955.
 It is a little-known fact that there was also a series of much shorter REDEX 1000 trials held in the months preceding the long distance REDEX events.
 In both 1953 and 1954, Jack had class wins in these events – a portent of things to come.
 In 1954 there were also REDEX motorcycle and REDEX plane events.

-REDEX was a motor vehicle oil additive and Reg Shepheard, an Englishman who came to Australia, owned the selling agent rights.
-Car clubs and motoring magazines had proffered the idea of a round Australia car trial since before the war, but it was Shepheard's offer of sponsorship and his endeavours to promote and advertise REDEX that enabled the trials to become a reality.

 These events were not races as such, nor were they 'rallies'.
 Rallies are timed to the second, not minute, and are more often conducted on closed roads, rather than open public roads.
-The winner of a rally is the fastest car from A to B. The REDEX events were termed ‘reliability trials’.
+The winner of a rally is the fastest car from A to B. The REDEX events were termed 'reliability trials'.
 Very strict rules ensured that vehicles available to the general public were used, with few modifications, and replacement of parts was strictly limited.
 Along the way, competitors were required to meet and comply with set times established between control points.
 Being more than five minutes early or late on their scheduled time of arrival at fixed controls attracted a one-point penalty for each minute discrepancy.
 A margin of three minutes late or early per hour was allowed for secret controls to allow for possible speedometer error, and discrepancies between officials' and competitors' watches.
 It was a nervous navigator's worst nightmare.

 The competitors who completed the trials with the lowest number of accumulated penalty points were declared the winners.
 Elimination sections, used to separate and test both competitors and cars, were a feature of the REDEX trials.
 Seemingly unrealistic and unobtainable times were often set between control points on these difficult sections.